Finance in Germany

 In fact, knowing the value of solid savings and a good credit rating, Germans have gone out of their way to make the process streamlined and efficient.

-What do I need to open a Bank Account in Germany?
+What do I need to open a bank account in Germany?

 These requirements mean that a little work will be involved when you start an account.
 However, the various stages aren't hard, and you should have most of the documents required.
 To set you on your way, here's a breakdown of things needed to open a bank account in Germany: